 In Sebastopol, Bohemian Creamery offers weekend tours of their hilltop creamery, which overlooks Laguna de Santa Rosa, the Mayacamas mountains, and their herd of Alpine dairy goats.
 During your visit, you can sample well over a dozen of their goat, sheep, cow, and water buffalo milk cheeses.
 Head into town where Wm.
 Cofield Cheesemakers sells proper British cheese, including a blue, aged cheddar, and addictive cheese curds out of their small factory in The Barlow.

 Just north of Healdsburg‘s town square, Journeyman Meat Co. is a butcher shop, salumeria, and wine tasting bar from Peter Seghesio, former owner of the 125-year-old, multi-generational Seghesio Family Winery.
 Seghesio’s grandparents immigrated to Sonoma County from Italy in the 1800s and by the age of three, he was learning how to craft sausage and cure meat.
-At Journeyman, you can nibble your way through a salumi board for $38 or select a wine and salumi pairing flight.
+At Journeyman, you can nibble your way through a sausage board, a salumi board, or select a wine and salumi pairing flight.
 Thistle Meats butcher shop is another great option in Petaluma.
 Stay for lunch and order up the daily meat pie special.